igwgames/nes-starter-kit/guide/section_1/nes_miscellany.md

 ## On bytes and Hexidecimal numbers

-On the NES (and most computers), everything is stored in one more more things called bytes.
+On the NES (and most computers), everything is stored in one or more things called bytes.
 A byte is a number between 0 and 255, and can represent anything from a health value, to a single letter in a name.
 A `char` (or `unsigned char`) takes up this much space.
 Larger things (like `int`s) are made up of multiple bytes.